tomdalling/old-tomdalling.com/README.md

 TODO
 ----

- - Update OpenGL article 02 to include section about glBlendFunc
- - Don't load disqus in development.
-It's remembering incorrect post titles before they are published
+ - Put mathjax into the static js, instead of link to CDN
  - Proper titles for category RSS feeds
  - Absolute URLs for RSS feeds (and maybe everywhere)
  - Test that follows all internal links to make sure they're correct
- - Turn on markdown options for automatic url linking, and common text transformations like "--" and "..."
+ - Turn on markdown options for common text transformations like "--" and "..."

 Proofreading
 ------------